One-connectivity and finiteness of Hamiltonian $S^1$-manifolds with minimal fixed sets: Introduction

+In fact, under Assumption \ref{conditions}, if $M$ or one of $X$ and $Y$ is low-dimensional, we can determine $M$ in the equivariant symplectic category.
+When $X$ or $Y$ is an isolated point, by a theorem of Delzant \cite{D}, $M$ is $S^1$-equivariantly symplectomorphic to $\CP^n$ with a standard circle action.
+In particular, when $\dim(M) = 2$ or $4$, $X$ or $Y$ has to be isolated.
+When $\dim(M) = 6$, then either $X$ or $Y$ is an isolated point, or both $X$ and $Y$ are $2$-dimensional --- $2$-spheres by Theorem~\ref{A}.
+In the latter case, if the $S^1$ action on $M$ is semifree, by Gonzalez's work \cite{G}, $M$ is $S^1$-equivariantly symplectomorphic to $\CP^3$ with a standard circle action.
+See Section~\ref{discussion} for more discussion.

-\begin{theorem} Let the circle act in a Hamiltonian fashion on a compact symplectic manifold $(M, \omega)$.
-Assume that $M^{S^1}$ has exactly two components, $X$ and $Y$, and that $\dim(X) + \dim(Y) +2 = \dim(M)$.
-Then \begin{enumerate} \item up to diffeomorphism there are finitely many such manifolds in each fixed dimension; \item when $\dim M = 2n \leq 6$, $M$ is diffeomorphic to $\CP^n$ if the action is semifree, and is diffeomorphic to $\Gt_2(\R^{5})$ if the action is not semifree; \item when $\dim M=10$ or $\dim M=14$ and the action is not semifree, $M$ is respectively homeomorphic to $\Gt_2(\R^{7})$ or to $\Gt_2(\R^{9})$. \end{enumerate} \end{theorem}
+\begin{remark} For the manifolds fulfilling Assumption \ref{conditions}, we have the following non-equivariant uniqueness in low dimensions: \begin{enumerate} \item when $\dim M = 2n \leq 6$, $M$ is diffeomorphic to $\CP^n$ if the action is semifree, and is diffeomorphic to $\Gt_2(\R^{5})$ if the action is not semifree; \item when $\dim M=10$ or $\dim M=14$ and the action is not semifree, $M$ is respectively homeomorphic to $\Gt_2(\R^{7})$ or to $\Gt_2(\R^{9})$. \end{enumerate} \end{remark}